Henrygreat/demo-repo7/README.md

 # Description
-Just a little test of what this is this has gone well if u see it
+if you see this, it is just a little test to show that this has gone well.